zakieh-tayyebi/CellSpace/examples/small_scale-human_hematopoiesis-dataset/README.md

 2. Trimming adapter sequences,
 3. Aligning reads to the reference genome,
 4. Filtering and sorting the alignments,
-5. Filtering fragments and cells with ArchR (QC and doublet removal), performing iterative LSI (as the ArchR itLSI embedding), and preparing CellSpace inputs (var. tiles).
+5. Filtering fragments and cells with ArchR (quality-control and doublet removal), performing iterative LSI (as the ArchR itLSI embedding), and preparing CellSpace inputs (var. tiles).

 #### [All peaks](pre-processing/all_peaks/)

 1. Downloading peak-by-cell count matrix from GEO,
 2. Filtering cells (filtered by ArchR previously) and peaks,
-3. Computing LSI embedding (all peaks),
-4. Preparing CellSpace inputs (all peaks).
+3. Computing LSI embedding (all peaks), and preparing CellSpace inputs (all peaks).

-### Training a CellSpace model
+## Training a CellSpace model

 -   [**Variable tiles**](CellSpace-train-var_tiles.sh)
 -   [**All peaks**](CellSpace-train-all_peaks.sh)

-### Downstream analyses
+## Downstream analyses

 #### ArchR itLSI (var. tiles)